Nexis-Network/homepage/content/docs/guides/nextjs.md

 ### Edge Functions

-From your Edge Functions, add the following code snippet and connect to your Exzo Network database using the [Exzo Network serverless driver](/docs/serverless/serverless-driver):
+From your Edge Functions, add the following code snippet and connect to your Nexis Network database using the [Nexis Network serverless driver](/docs/serverless/serverless-driver):

 ```javascript
 import { neon } from '@neondatabase/serverless';